-Reflection on the paradox of fast growth, stagnating inequality and rising poverty
+Reflection on the paradox of fast growth and rising poverty

 Poverty reduction responds to both economic growth (changes in real per capita consumption expenditure) and changes in inequality in the distribution of consumption expenditure.
 If a country experiences both economic growth and a decline in inequality, it can be assured of reduced poverty.

 Otherwise, it will all depend on the relative strength of each of those two components.
 As the change in the share of the poor implies a corresponding change in the share of one or more other consumer classes, those growth and distribution dynamics are crucial to our understanding of the dynamics underlying the evolution of the middle class.

-In this regard, the stylized facts on poverty, inequality and household expenditure that emerge from our previous results are somewhat perplexing when compared to the official growth narrative.
-As argued elsewhere, the notion of stagnating inequality in Egypt over the past two decades is not only difficult to tally with the various manifestation of conspicuous consumption, but also with Egyptian national accounts that indicate a handsome gross domestic product growth led by sustained increases in private consumption per capita (figure XI).
-Since the household sector comprises the vast majority of that private consumption and since the estimates from household surveys and national accounts are supposed to at least yield a similar order of magnitude, this implies that either something is wrong with that narrative or something else is happening.
+In this regard, the stylized facts on poverty, inequality, and household expenditure that emerge from our previous results are somewhat perplexing when compared to the official growth narrative.
+The Gini index gives a notion of low and stagnating inequality in Egypt over the past two decades, which is not only difficult to tally with the various manifestations of conspicuous consumption, but also with Egyptian national accounts that indicate a handsome gross domestic product (GDP) growth led by sustained increases in private consumption per capita (Figure 11) (see UNDP 2011a).
+Since the household sector comprises the vast majority of that private consumption, and since the estimates from household surveys and national accounts are supposed to at least yield a similar order of magnitude, this implies either that something is wrong with that narrative or something else is happening.